 The Board is responsible for the proper management of the Company.
-In the year 2016-17, the Board comprised of one Executive Directors, Ajay Kalsi (CEO) and two Non-Executive Director, Peter Cockburn (Chairman) and Bruce McNaught.
-Mr John Scott stepped down as an Executive Director in May 2016.
+Currently, the Board comprised of one Executive Director, Ajay Kalsi (CEO) and two Non-Executive Directors, Peter Cockburn (Chairman) and Jonathan Keeling.
+Bruce McNaught stepped down from board with effect from June 11, 2018.
+Mr Jonathan Keeling joined the board of directors with effect from August 1, 2018.
 The resume of the current board members is as outlined in the section 'Board and Executive Management' above.